-(b) Lecture #2 Processes
+- (b) Lecture #2 Processes - i.

-- i.
 Explain the flow of control when an operating system boots - ii.
 Define the term process - iii.
 Draw a graphical representation of a process in memory - iv.
 Explain the concept of process state - v.
 Draw a state transition diagram for process states - vi.
 List the contents of a process control block - vii.
 Explain what the process scheduler is responsible for doing within the operating system. - viii.
 Explain the concept of process dispatching - ix.
-Obtain information about the executing processes under Windows and Linux

-(c) Lecture #3 Process Operations
+Obtain information about the executing processes under Windows and Linux - (c) Lecture #3 Process Operations - i.

-- i.
 Explain how a CPU Context switch occurs - ii.
-Explain how the hardware may impact the time necessary for a context switch (i.e. Sun Ultra Sparc) - iii.
-List reasons why a context switch would occur - iv.
-Explain why context switching can be bad - v.
-Compare and contrast IO Bound and CPU Bound processes - vi.
-Explain the purpose for the UNIX fork, wait, and exec commands. - vii.
-Construct programs using the fork, wait, and exec unix commands - viii.
-Explain how a process is terminated. - ix.
-Execute a UNIX command in the background using the shell - x.
-Use the UNIX command shell to terminate a process

-(a) Lecture #1
+List reasons why a context switch would occur - iii.
+Explain why context switching can be bad - iv.
+Compare and contrast IO Bound and CPU Bound processes - v.
+Explain the purpose for the UNIX fork, wait, and exec commands. - vi.
+Construct programs using the fork, wait, and exec unix commands - vii.
+Explain how a process is terminated. - viii.
+Execute a UNIX command in the background using the shell - ix.
+Use the UNIX command shell to terminate a process - 3.
+Week #3 - (a) Lecture #1 - i.

-- i.
 Explain why it is important to allow processes to execute in parallel. - ii.
 List two methods for interprocess communication - iii.
 Explain the difference between indirect and direct communication in terms of message passing. - iv.
 Explain how UML sequence diagrams can be used to represent interprocess communications. - v.
 List the advantages and disadvantages of using shared memory for interprocess communication. - vi.
 List the advantages and disadvantages of using pipes for interprocess communication. - vii.
-Construct a rudimentary program using shared memory. - viii.
-Construct a rudimentary program using pipes.

-(b) Lecture #2
+Construct a rudimentary program using pipes. - (b) Lecture #2 - i.

-- i.
 Define a socket - ii.
-Explain the concept of loopback and recognize the ip address associated with loopback. - iii.
-Define the acronym RPC - iv.
-Explain how an RPC executes, specifically in regards to stubs and the concept of marshalling. - v.
-Explain the difference between "big-endian" and "little-endian".

-(c) Lecture #3
+Explain the difference between "big-endian" and "little-endian". - (c) Lecture #3 - i.

-- i.
 Explain the concept of a thread - ii.
 Draw a representation of a single threaded process and a multi-threaded process. - iii.
 Compare and Contrast the advantages and disadvantages of threads versus processes - iv.
 Explain how multi-threaded program can be useful in a multi-core environment. - v.
 Explain the difference between kernel threads and user threads - vi.
-Explain the difference between many to one, one to one, and many to many models of thread behavior - vii.
-List three commonly used thread libraries - viii.
-Explain the concept of the join call relative to a thread ix.
-Implement multi-threaded software using Java and POSIX threads in C.

-- (a) Lecture #1 - i.
+Explain the concept of the join call relative to a thread - vii.
+Implement multi-threaded software using POSIX threads in C. - 4.
+Week #4 - (a) Lecture #1 - i.
 Explain the interaction between threads and fork? - ii.
-Explain the difference between asynchronous and deferred cancelation. - iii.
-Explain the risks of improper termination of threads - iv.
-Define the concept of a UNIX Signal. - v.
-Explain the challenges of signal handling in a multi-threaded environment. - vi.
-Explain the concept of thread pools
+Explain the risks of improper termination of threads - (b) Lecture #2 - i.
+Explain the CPU and IO Burst cycle used for scheduling - ii.
+Explain the relationship between an IO bound program and CPU bound program in terms of CPU bursts - iii.
+List the five reasons why the scheduler may be invoked

-(b) Lecture #2